PatrickNorton/Compiler/README.md

 ```

 For more examples of code, look anywhere in `./Lib/*`, especially
-`./Lib/HelloWorld.newlang`
+`./Lib/Sample.newlang`

 ## To run
-This will compile & run the contents of `HelloWorld.newlang`.
+This will compile & run the contents of `Sample.newlang`.

 This assumes you have Java >= 12 and Cargo installed,
 and has only been tested on MacOS.